expressjs/expressjs.com/_includes/readmes/serve-static.md

 is `true`.
 When this value is `false`, these errors (even 404s), will invoke `next(err)`.

-Typically `true` is desired such that multiple physical directories can be mapped to the same web address or for routes to fill in non-existent files.
+Typically, `true` is desired such that multiple physical directories can be mapped to the same web address or for routes to fill in non-existent files.

 The value `false` can be used if this middleware is mounted at a path that